ChrisPritchard/go-su-bru/README.md

 ## Testing

-Create a new user, and give them a password from adanalist.txt (this is originally from a boot2root).
+Create a new user, and give them a password from wordlist.txt (this is originally from a boot2root).
 For example, using a password at about position 47k:

 ```
-sudo useradd hakanbey
+sudo useradd testuser
-echo -e "123adanamotown\n123adanamotown" | sudo passwd hakanbey
+echo -e "motown\nmotown" | sudo passwd testuser
 ```

 then to run (directly invoking the script):

-`go run gosubru.go hakanbey ./adanalist.txt`
+`go run gosubru.go testuser ./wordlist.txt`

 Additional options: if you specify a third param you can set the number of agents at once (the default is 256).